The teampowering ARIES

 Ioannis N. Athanasiadis

 Ioannis N. Athanasiadis is an Assistant Professor with the Information Technology Group at Wageningen University in the Netherlands.
-He investigates complex environmental applications of computer science and the enabling role of computer science for investigating nature.
+He investigates complex environmental applications of computer science and the enabling role of computer science in investigating nature.

 Javier Martínez López